St Faith, Farmcote: Description

-On the sanctuary's north wall is the late 16th-century limestone chest tomb of Henry and Mary Stafford.
+On the sanctuary's north wall is the late 16th-century limestone chest tomb of Henry and Mary Stratford.
 Mary Stratford's effigy appears to have been resized to fit the space.
 On the west wall is an Early English font with circular bowl on top of four pillars.
 There is a small piscina sitting on a column to the left of the altar.
 Most of the furnishings are from the Jacobean era and include an arcaded reading desk, a 17th-century chair with foliate carving, a canopied oak pulpit and oak benches (1597).
 The original 13th-century altar slab with five engraved crosses covers the 17th-century communion table.

 The original early medieval timber roof truss inside the church has large, curved beams.
 Built into the apex of the west gable end is a rare Norman double-arched bellcote.
 The surviving bell hangs inside the nave.
 The red tile floor was installed in the 19th century.
 The exterior doorway is embellished with Tudor rose spandrel carvings.
 On the north exterior wall is a blocked door with a rounded arch.